-Jesus is illustrating that they have inserted a way in which a person can opt out of God's commandment.
+Jesus is illustrating that they have inserted a way in which a person can opt-out of following God's guidance.
 To honor someone is to render respect to that person.
-There is no ifs ands or buts to consider.
-Yet the teachers of Jewish law proceeded to create their own compromises with God's statement, to create an "either or" scenario between God and honoring ones parents.
+Yet the teachers of institutional temple law had created compromises with God's statement, to create an "either or" scenario between God and honoring one's parents.

-Jesus is not criticizing rendering gifts to the Supreme Being here.
+It should be clear that Jesus is not criticizing making offerings to God here.
 Jesus also recommended making offerings to the Supreme Being:

 “See that you don’t tell anyone.
 But go, show yourself to the priest and offer the gift Moses commanded, as a testimony to them.”
-(Matt.
-8:4)
+(Matthew 8:4)

-“Therefore, if you are offering your gift at the altar...."
-(Matt.
-5:23)So Jesus in no way was denying the importance of making offerings to the Supreme Being, which is something he practiced as well - mistranslated as "giving thanks."
+“Therefore if you are offering your gift at the altar and there remember your brother has something against you, leave your gift there in front of the altar.
+First go and be reconciled to your brother; then come and offer your gift."
+(Matthew 5:23-24)So Jesus in no way was denying the importance of making offerings to the Supreme Being, which is something he practiced as well - mistranslated as "giving thanks."

 The Lord says: "These people come near to me with their mouth and honor me with their lips, but their hearts are far from me.
 Their worship of Me is based on merely human rules they have been taught."
 (Isaiah 29:13)This clarifies that the Supreme Being is not impressed by a person doing ceremonial rites or rituals by rote - without any dedication or consciousness of the Supreme Being - or following rules for materialistic purposes such as impressing others or rising within the ranks of some hierarchy.